-Disclosure of Litigation Financing Arrangements: Support legislation that requires plaintiffs to disclose contractual arrangements with third-party financing companies in an effort to ensure transparency and temper the trend in utilizing third-party financing companies to float a plaintiff's medical and/or litigationrelated expenses.
 Offer of Judgment: Support legislation to encourage settlements within a reasonable range and to discourage plaintiffs from overvaluing their cases.
-Because of the wording of the Code of Civil Procedure article that deals with this subject, if the plaintiff does not win a "judgment" (in other words if the defendant wins) then the offer of judgment is not applicable.
-This language should be changed so that if the defendant is granted a favorable judgment after the offer of judgment is rejected, defendant is entitled to costs.
+Because of the wording of the Code of Civil Procedure article that deals with this subject, if the plaintiff does not win a "judgment" (in others words if the defendant wins) then the offer of judgment is not applicable.
+This language should be changed so that if the defendant is granted a favorable judgment after the offer of judgment is rejected, the defendant is entitled to costs and attorney's fees.